prsi98/sdk-nrf/samples/wifi/radio_test/sample_description.rst

               The captured samples will vary from run to run.
             * The capture is taken after WLAN packet detection, so it will not have the first few samples in the first WLAN packet.
             * Smaller packets should be used so that multiple packets can be seen in the capture.
+            * In clean environment packet detection will fail.

       .. group-tab:: FICR/OTP programming